 When will we read Scriptures on Wednesday night?
+During the class, during the invitation/exhortation, etc.

 If we are going to help in the public part of worship, then we need to be ready to read the Scriptures publicly.
 This is something we find folks doing in Old Testament days.
 For example, we see Moses reading Scriptures (Ex.
 24:7).
 Joshua read the Scriptures (Josh.
 8:34-35).
 Ezra and the Levites read from God's book (Neh.
 8:8-12).